edbeck/TestCore/README.md

 # TestCore

+## Overview
-Library of Test Specification Used With DeltaV Systems
+TestCore is a free, community driven Library of Test Specifications used on DeltaV systems